Loomi-me/hydrogen-reference-project/README.md

 <img alt="img_3.png"  src="readme_assets/img_3.png" width="700"/>

-## Notice !

-<img alt="img_4.png"  src="readme_assets/img_4.png" width="700"/>
+> ⚠️ **Important**:
 Visually Scripts are intentionally at the top of the `<head>` in the document.
 In order to prevent flickering and delays our javascript sdk needs to run as fast as possible on every page load.

+<img alt="img_4.png"  src="readme_assets/img_4.png" width="700"/>

 ---